Multiple LLCs? When Complexity Becomes Liability

 Key Takeaways

-- A structure emerging from a series of individually reasonable entity decisions is not necessarily a reasonable structure; the gap between formal entity definitions and actual operations is where liability accumulates.
+- A series of individually reasonable entity decisions does not produce a reasonable entity structure.
+The gap between paperwork and operations is where the liability lives.

-- The corporate veil between entities is maintained through consistent operational behavior, not by registration alone; treating entities as interchangeable degrades the legal separation.
+- The corporate veil is maintained through behavior, not registration.
+Treat entities as interchangeable and the legal separation degrades.

-- Three operational shortcuts create the most structural exposure: mixed personal/business transactions, inconsistent business descriptions across institutions, and informal arrangements without documentation.
+- Three shortcuts cause the most damage: mixed personal/business transactions, inconsistent descriptions across institutions, and informal arrangements without documentation.

 META — Entity